Remote Work2021-06-28

 In the modern work environment, where employee well-being is becoming increasingly important, analytics and insights from app usage can identify signals of stress, burnout, anomalies, or dip in productivity.
 This can equip managers with the necessary data to structure breaks, promote well-being programs, or take preemptive measures to avoid burnout.

-The future of work is being built on the foundations of transparency, fairness, well-being, focusing on achieving harmony between work and life.
+The future of work is being built on the foundations of transparency, fairness, and well-being, focusing on achieving harmony between work and life.
 This effort is being bolstered and grounded by the use of data to inform all decision-making.

 Successful teams of the future will be those that have harnessed the power of data to maximize the potential of their workplaces and their workforce.